SiddhiApraj7/Amex-collab/README.md

 ## Features

-- User Authentication: Users can authenticate themselves using OTP, biometric authentication, or a wallet PIN for secure access to the app.
+- User Authentication: Users can authenticate themselves using OTP, biometric authentication, recaptcha and a wallet PIN for secure access to the app during Registration.
 - E-RUPI Integration: The app integrates with the e-RUPI payment gateway, enabling users to transact seamlessly with other payment systems.
 - Encryption: All sensitive information, including personal data and transaction details, is encrypted to ensure privacy and security.
 - Access Control: The app implements robust access control mechanisms, enabling different user roles such as beneficiaries, service providers, and private organizations, with the ability to have multiple roles simultaneously.